-- fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale; or - fail to compete with drug candidates or other treatments commercialized by our competitors.
+- \\ 111. - fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale; - have adverse side effects that make their use less desirable; or - fail to compete with drug candidates or other treatments commercialized by our competitors.